How to work from home

 When working from home, you can use teleconferencing services to call into work meetings, talk with other employees, and discuss projects, tasks, or other topics.
 Many of these teleconferencing services allow you to use a webcam to allow others to see you, and for you to see others, also known as videoconferencing.

-Some popular services for teleconferencing and videoconferencing are listed on the page linked below.
+Some popular services for teleconferencing and videoconferencing are listed on the following page.
 Check with your company to determine which of these services they support or have an account with for your use.

 For help connecting to and using the videoconferencing service your company supports, ask your company's IT department for official instructions.